-Safety/Security policies are necessary for the safety of residents and therefore must be followed.
-The following is a list of security/security violations:
+Safety and security policies are necessary for the safety of residents and therefore must be followed.
+The following is a list of safety/security violations:

 - The unauthorized use, possession, or duplication of room or master keys including lending keys to any person.

 - Bypassing or tampering with the electronic locking mechanisms for the lobby or unit doors.
 Propping of any door, other than your own unit door, is prohibited.

 - Unauthorized entry into a building other than the one in which a resident has key access.

 - Unauthorized presence on rooftops, ledges, or areas marked for restricted access.

 - Unauthorized use of or entry/attempted entry into computer or telecommunications systems.